ashishb/amazing-sandbox/README.md

 Flags:
   -d, --directory string   Working directory for this command (default "/Users/ashishb/src/amazing-sandbox/src/asb") -h, --help               help for asb
-  -n, --no-network         Disable network access inside the sandbox -r, --read-only          Mount working directory and referenced directories as read-only
+  -x, --no-disk-access     Disable disk access inside the sandbox -n, --no-network         Disable network access inside the sandbox -r, --read-only          Load working directory and referenced directories as read-only -w, --read-write         Load working directory and referenced directories as read-only (default true)

+Use "asb [command] --help" for more information about a command.
 ```

 ## FAQ